jooray/margin-trade/README.md

 This program is used to check the liquidation price of future/perpetual swap positions.
 You can use these to fix your Bitcoin's USD value (short) or do collateralized loan (long).

-When [Deribit](https://www.deribit.com/reg-9895.86) API returns the position's liquidation price, we check the difference between the last price and liquidation price.
+When we get the position's liquidation price from the exchange, we check the difference between the last price and liquidation price.

 ```
 # node margin-bitmex.js